-In November 2020, Google announced their Core Web Vitals update which is due to launch in May this year.
+Google has announced their Core Web Vitals update which is due to launch in mid-June this year before being fully rolled out in August.
 Since the announcement, the industry has been rife with conversation about what the impact on websites could be.

 But what are Core Web Vitals, why does this update matter and what do you need to do to prepare?

 Core Web Vitals are a set of metrics used to measure a website’s loading speed, responsiveness and visual stability.

 Subject to evolve as user expectations develop, this is an initiative formed by Google to provide guidance to brands on ranking signals that are essential to delivering a positive user experience.
 The Core Web Vitals update will be combined with previous UX-related signals to provide a ranking for page experience.

 Usually when Google releases an update, the search engine is not very forthcoming about specifics.
 However, in this case, we’ve been given the exact metrics that will be measured, providing an opportunity to improve them before the update comes into effect.